jaylaellis01/Make-A-Rhyme/README.md

 There are no prequistites to installing or downloading this code.

 ## Download instructions:
-* Clone master branch to computer.
+* Clone or Download master branch.
-* Upload codebase to appropriate server
+* Upload source code to appropriate server

 ## Installation of actual application:
-* No further steps are necessary for actual installation beyond dowloading and uploading the code to the client's perferred server.
+* No further steps are necessary for actual installation beyond downloading and uploading the code to the client's perferred server.

 ## Run instructions:
 * Upload to server